nuggie86/First-Project/README.md

   - [Training your boxer dog](https://www.petassure.com/new-newsletters/tips-for-training-your-pet-boxer/) A useful link with Tips For Training Your Pet Boxer.
   - [Boxer dog food and nutrition](https://www.dogfoodadvisor.com/best-dog-foods/boxers/) With the best advice on food and nutrition for your boxer dog be it young or old.
   -[Boxer dog exercise needs](https://barkercise.com/boxer-dog-exercise-guide/) This link has great advice on the exercise needs of your boxer dog.
-  -[Toys advised for your boxer](https://boxerdogdiaries.com/best-toys-for-boxer-dogs/) This site has a great selection of robust toys that are better suited for the breed.

 __The Footer__
 - The footer consists of three social media links, consisting of Facebook, Twitter, and Instagram.